Center for Diversity and Inclusion

 Exploring mathematics through careers

-What if math became a tool for dreaming, understanding, and building the future?
+What if mathematics became a tool for dreaming, understanding, and building the future?
 This is the objective of the exhibition.A world of math", imagined by the Center for Diversity and Inclusion, with the support of our QRT partner.

 Designed for students from 4th to 2nd grade, this exhibition connects the key concepts of the mathematics program to concrete professions.
-Far from clichés, it reveals the power of math in all sectors: engineering, design, environment, medicine, finance, sport...
+Far from clichés, it reveals the power of math in all sectors: engineering, design, medicine, sport...

 A traveling and interactive exhibition